BBC Weather Watchers capture overnight lights show

 - Published

-Displays of the aurora borealis could be seen from parts of Scotland overnight.
+Displays of the aurora borealis could be seen from parts of Scotland and northern England overnight.

 Increased activity on the surface of the Sun has raised the chances of seeing the Northern Lights over the next few days - away from artificial light pollution and where the night skies are clear.